exercism/javascript/concepts/objects/about.md

 };
 ```

-Often times you want to combine existing variables into an object.
+Often you will want to add existing variables when declaring an object.
 This would often lead to key-value pairs like `name: name`.
-JavaScript has a short-hand notation that allows to just write `name` instead.
+JavaScript has a short-hand notation that allows just writing `name` instead.
 There is also a short-hand notation for defining a function in an object.
 There you can omit the colon and the `function` keyword.